 When older adults depend on others for everything, they lose control over how they want to live.

-Sometimes, being unable to choose what to eat makes someone not want to eat.
+Sometimes, being unable to choose what to eat can make someone lose their appetite.

 Why it happens: Seniors forced into restrictive diets (low-salt, diabetic-friendly) may rebel by not eating at all.